brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive-calendar-in-angular4.md

 ![data stream diagram](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/reactivecalendar/reactivecalendar5.png)

-The appointments$ is a stream that angularfire will provide us, but the viewMode$, searchTerm$ and navigation$ are simple behavior subjects.
+The appointments$ is a stream that will be provided to us by angularfire, but the viewMode$, searchTerm$ and navigation$ are simple behavior subjects.
 We use subjects because we need to control the values of the streams ourselves and we use the BehaviorSubject in particular because all our source streams need an initial value.

 ```typescript
 export class AppComponent {